President of the United States: Executive powers

 The president is head of the executive branch of the federal government and is constitutionally obligated to "take care that the laws be faithfully executed".
-The executive branch has over four million employees, including the military.
+The executive branch has more than four million employees, including the military.

 Administrative powers

 Presidents make political appointments.
 An incoming president may make up to 4,000 upon taking office, 1,200 of which must be confirmed by the U.S. Senate.
 Ambassadors, members of the Cabinet, and various officers, are among the positions filled by presidential appointment with Senate confirmation.

 The power of a president to fire executive officials has long been a contentious political issue.
 Generally, a president may remove executive officials at will.
 However, Congress can curtail and constrain a president's authority to fire commissioners of independent regulatory agencies and certain inferior executive officers by statute.

 To manage the growing federal bureaucracy, presidents have gradually surrounded themselves with many layers of staff, who were eventually organized into the Executive Office of the President of the United States.
 Within the Executive Office, the president's innermost layer of aides, and their assistants, are located in the White House Office.

 The president also possesses the power to manage operations of the federal government by issuing various types of directives, such as presidential proclamation and executive orders.
 When the president is lawfully exercising one of the constitutionally conferred presidential responsibilities, the scope of this power is broad.
 Even so, these directives are subject to judicial review by U.S. federal courts, which can find them to be unconstitutional.
 Congress can overturn an executive order through legislation.